-On November 20, 2018, we announced that we had entered into a clinical trial collaboration with Pfizer to evaluate the safety and efficacy of a novel anti-cancer combination of Zenith's investigational bromodomain and extra-terminal domain inhibitor ("BETI"), ZEN-3694, and Pfizer's poly ADP ribose polymerase inhibitor ("PARPi"), talazoparib, in patients with locally advanced or metastatic triple negative breast cancer ("TNBC") and without a germline mutation in BRCA1/2.
+On November 20, 2018, we announced that we had entered into a clinical trial collaboration with Pfizer to evaluate the safety and efficacy of a novel anti-cancer combination of Zenith's investigational bromodomain and extra-terminal domain inhibitor ("BETi"), ZEN-3694, and Pfizer's poly ADP ribose polymerase inhibitor ("PARPi"), talazoparib, in patients with locally advanced or metastatic triple negative breast cancer ("TNBC") and without a germline mutation in BRCA1/2.
 The preclinical data indicate that combining talazoparib with ZEN-3694 is a rational combination to test in patients that are proficient in homologous DNA repair.
 BETi have been shown preclinically to modulate homologous DNA repair genes and can thus potentially sensitize BRCA1/2 proficient patients to talazoparib.
 The Phase 1b part of the trial (initiated in calendar Q1 2019 and completed in calendar Q2 2020) evaluated the safety, pharmacokinetics, and pharmacodynamics of the combination and identified a dose for the Phase 2 part of the trial.
-On December 19, 2019, we announced that the TNBC collaboration with Pfizer was progressing well with clinical activity in some patients.
-The Phase 2 part of the trial evaluating efficacy of the combination, with overall response rate plus disease stabilization (clinical benefit rate) being the primary endpoint, began in April 2020.
+The Phase 2 part of the trial is evaluating the efficacy of the combination, with overall response rate plus disease stabilization (clinical benefit rate) being the primary endpoint, began in April 2020.
 Interim clinical data from our TNBC study was presented in December 2020 at the San Antonio breast cancer symposium.
 Pfizer is providing talazoparib, Zenith is providing ZEN-3694 and executing the study, and both parties are funding the study, with Pfizer funding up to \$2.9 million, or approximately 50%, of the shared study costs.
 Patient accrual has been completed and future plans for this program will be announced in the first half of calendar 2022.